sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 # 5 Error Handling

+## IFA/TAM Application

+- Any configuration errors/dependency failures are logged into Syslog and are ignored.

 ## CLI

-* CLI configuration sanity will be enforced by the CLI handler & CVL and any invalid configuration is rejected.
+- CLI configuration sanity will be enforced by the CLI handler & CVL and any invalid configuration is rejected.
 An error is displayed to the user notifying the reason for rejection of the configuration.

 ## IFAOrch